- About Us

 At the end of the competition, we will provide Collegiate ECHO faculty advisors with the comments (anonymously).
 Faculty may share the comments with their students, use them to inform their teaching, or both.

 Ignore the Tags and Status

 - Ignore the status tags ("in progress," "spring," etc.) - they don't change when you complete your judging submission.

 Pace yourself.
 Divide the number of submissions you have by the number of days you're available and set aside time accordingly.

-- It takes a minimum of 20 minutes to review and score an entry.
-If you’re new, it can take ½ hour or more.
+- It takes about 30 minutes to review and score an entry.
+If you’re new or if an entry is particularly "dense," it can take longer.

-- Save Draft vs. Finalize: When scoring – you can “save draft” (and come back later to edit or complete) or “finalize and submit.”
+- Save Finalize Review vs. Save Draft (above): When scoring – you can either “save draft” (and come back later to edit or complete) or “finalize and submit.”
 Try saving the first 2-3 reviews without finalizing and submitting so you can come back to them.
-Once you’ve seen a few entries, you might have second thoughts about your scoring on the first one – and you can go back and edit before finalizing.
-Once you click "finalize," Marketing EDGE then can see your review, but you can't edit it.
+Once you’ve seen a few entries, you might have second thoughts about your first score – and you can edit it before finalizing.
+Only when you click "finalize" can Marketing EDGE see your review... but at this point, you can't edit it.
 However, if you’ve finalized and submitted a review, and want to edit it further, feel free to contact Jeff Nesler.

 QUESTIONS?
-Contact Jeff Nesler jnesler@marketingEDGE.org and for technical or log-in issues contact Submittable at email@example.com (or the help and suport link under your name in the top right of the screen)
+Contact Jeff Nesler JNesler@marketingEDGE.org and for technical or log-in issues contact Submittable at firstname.lastname@example.org and cc JNesler@marketingEDGE.org so we're aware of any situation.